-DRX (Discontinuous Reception) is a value from 2 to 9, resulting in paging intervals between 0.47 and 2.12 seconds.
+DRX (Discontinuous Reception) is a value from 2 to 9, resulting in paging timing cycles between 0.47 and 2.12 seconds.
 The DRX value of the base station is assigned by the GSM network operator.

+Now, a paging timing cycle consists of the actual fixed length paging plus a variable length pause before the next paging.
 In the pauses between listening to paging messages, the module resumes power saving, as shown in Figure 9.